What is a Caudal Injection?

 Some patients report pain relief within 30 minutes after the injection, but pain may return a few hours later as the local anesthetic wears off.
 Longer-term relief usually begins in two to three days, once the steroid begins to work.

-How long the pain relief lasts is different for each patient.
+How long the pain relief lasts will be different for each patient.
 For some, the relief lasts several months or longer.
 If the treatment works for you, you can have periodic injections to stay pain-free.

 What are the risks?

 The risk of a complication from an interlaminar epidural steroid injection is very low.
-Rarely, complications include bleeding or infection at the injection site or possibly a headache if the dura is punctured, which is unusual in a caudal injection.
+Complications while rare can include bleeding or infection at the injection site or possible headache if the dura is punctured, which is unusual in a caudal injection.

 Your doctor will discuss with you further the risks and benefits associated with this procedure, as well as other treatment options.